godotengine/godot-docs/contributing/how_to_contribute.rst

 - **Donate**

   We created the non-profit `Godot Foundation <https://godot.foundation/>`_ to be able to support the Godot Engine in both matters of finance and administration.
-  In action, this means we can hire people to work part-time or full-time on the project.
+  In practice, this means the Foundation hires people to work part-time or full-time on the project.
   These jobs include engine development as well as related tasks like code reviews, production management, community & marketing efforts, and more.

   With as little as 5 EUR per month, you can help us keep going strong.